 The most Advanced Security Surveillance Research Center!

-Mega Engineering Vehicle have developed Security Surveillance Research Center with Mega’s Security Surveillance with the most advance technology in the world!
+Mega Engineering Vehicle has developed Security Surveillance Research Center with Mega’s Security Surveillance with the most advanced technology in the world.

 Security Surveillance of the Area

 Surveillance is the monitoring of the behavior, activities, or other changing information, usually of people for the purpose of influencing, managing, directing, or protecting them.
 This can include observation from a distance by means of electronic equipment (such as CCTV cameras), or interception of electronically transmitted information (such as Internet traffic or phone calls); and it can include simple, relatively no- or low-technology methods such as human intelligence agents and postal interception.

 Surveillance is very useful to governments and law enforcement to maintain social control, recognize and monitor threats, and prevent/investigate criminal activity.
 With the advent of programs such as the Total Information Awareness program and ADVISE, technologies such as high speed surveillance computers and biometrics software, and laws such as the Communications Assistance for Law Enforcement Act, governments now possess an unprecedented ability to monitor the activities of their subjects.